Where do I enroll/register my students for the?

 My family (the student) is currently experiencing temporary homelessness due to eviction, loss of job, family violence, or other economic hardship.
 How can my student enroll/register?

-Students experiencing tempporary loss of housing are still able to enroll in school under the provisions of the McKinney-Vento Act.
+Students experiencing temporary loss of housing are still able to enroll in school under the provisions of the McKinney-Vento Act.
 Students who are identified as homeless are able to enroll via a completed Student Residency Questionnaire.
 Please contact the district's McKinney-Vento Office at 409-617- S109 or 409-617-5107 to schedule an appointment for further assistance.

 What if I have recently moved and have not yet received any utility bills?

-To fulfill residency requirements of Column B,you may submit one of the other acceptable proofs in the column.
+To fulfill the residency requirements of Column B,you may submit one of the other acceptable proofs outlined in the column.
 You may also submit an official work order verification document stating that your service has been ordered or installed.
 Contact your utility company for further assistance.